samjamesobrien/TicTacToe/README.md

 ### 4.2 Implement the BoardUtil.getAllLines(...) method
 The getAllLines method is not complete, once complete the BoardUtilTests will pass.

-_This can be solved with simple iteration._
+_This can be solved with iteration._

 ### 4.3 Run the GameServiceTests
 Run the GameServiceTests tests, they should fail